TommyL22/IvantiReportTool/README.md

 - **Owner Last Modified:**
   Select an owner and group their ticket modifications by day, week, or month, visualized as a bar chart.

+- **Export Oldest Tickets:**
+Generate a CSV of tickets older than, or modified before a specified date.
+This new CSV can then be input to visualise data.

 ## Usage

 1. **Install requirements:**